ArchontisKostis/alien-invasion-masters-assignment/README.md

 # Alien Invasion

-Alien Invasion is a Greenfoot Java game made for a master assignment.
+Alien Invasion is a Greenfoot Java game made as part of an assignment of the course "Serious Games Design & Development" for my Master.
 It is a classic arcade-style space shooter where you defend Earth, clear levels, and face a boss battle.

 ## Project Layout